- As low as $358/Night

 About the Area

 Located near the beach, this vacation home is in West Ashley, a neighborhood in Charleston.
-Charleston City Market and USS Yorktown are notable landmarks, and some of the area's popular attractions include South Carolina Aquarium and Patriots Point.
-Looking to enjoy an event or a game while in town?
-See what's happening at North Charleston Coliseum and Performing Arts Center or Joseph P. Riley, Jr. Park.
+The area's natural beauty can be seen at Waterfront Park and Riverfront Park, while South Carolina Aquarium and Patriots Point are popular area attractions.
+Check out an event or a game at North Charleston Coliseum and Performing Arts Center, and consider making time for USS Yorktown, a top attraction not to be missed.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.

 Special Instructions